-The EITI Members' Meeting is the governing body of the EITI Association (Article 7.1) and is held at least every three years in connection with the EITI Conference (7.3).
-It approves "the activity report and activity plan of the EITI Board, and the annual accounts and audit reports since the last ordinary EITI Members' Meeting" and report, the accounts and the activity plan of the EITI Board" and elects the EITI Chair, the Members and the Alternates of the EITI Board (8.1.a.-c.).
+The EITI Members' Meeting is the governing body of the EITI Association (Article 7.1) and is held at least every three years in connection with the EITI Global Conference (7.3).
+It approves "the activity report and the work plan of the EITI Board, and the annual accounts and audit reports since the last ordinary EITI Members' Meeting" and elects the EITI Chair and the members and alternates of the EITI Board (8.1.a.-c.).
 The Members' Meeting can also consider "any other matters pursuant to requests from a Member" (8.1.d.) and may amend the Articles of Association (19).